liweinan/liweinan.github.io/_posts/2017-03-20-Using-NetworkManager-tui-to-manage-the-network.md

 {{ page.abstract }}

-This package is provided in Fedora Linux[^fedora] distributions, and I'm using Fedora Version 24 in my local machine, so I can check it with the `dnf` command.
+This package is provided by Fedora Linux[^fedora] distributions, and I'm using Fedora Version 24 in my local machine, so I can check it with the `dnf` command.
 Here is the info of this package:

 [^fedora]: [https://getfedora.org.](https://getfedora.org/)